 For new construction or complete remodels, you will have more freedom and be able to pick a vessel sink then plan the proper plumbing.

 Things to consider:

-- Vessel sinks sit on top of the vanity countertop, so the counter height will need to be lower.
+- Vessel sinks sit on top of the vanity countertop, so the counter height generally should be lower than with an undermount sink.